nerel-ds/NEREL-BIO/BioNNE-L_Shared_Task/README.md

+# IMPORTANT: Evaluation Phase's Deadline Extension

+Due to several requests and in order to allow more time for fine-tuning and finalizing submissions, we are happy to announce that **the evaluation phase submission deadline has been extended  from May 6th, 2025 to May 15th, 2025 (Anywhere on Earth time zone)**.

+Thank you again for your interest and participation.
+We look forward to receiving your new submissions!

 # BioNNE-L Shared Task at BioASQ 2025

 The repository is devoted to the **BioNNE-L** (**Bio**medical **N**ested **N**amed **E**ntity **L**inking) Shared Task within the [BioASQ 2025 Workshop](https://www.bioasq.org/workshop2025) co-located with [CLEF 2025](https://clef2025.clef-initiative.eu).